Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 Adderall has similar properties to other stimulant drugs.
 When taken, it stimulates the release of dopamine and other brain-enhancing chemicals.
-Releasing these pleasurable chemicals reinforces a positive reaction to taking the drug.
+The release of these pleasurable chemicals reinforces a positive reaction to taking the medication.

-The effects of Adderall can be sought after by those that abuse stimulant drugs and amphetamines.
-It may also be tempting to try the drug for its cognitive boosting properties for those struggling with studying or work.
+The effects can be sought after by those that abuse stimulant drugs and amphetamines.
+It may also be tempting to try the drug for its cognitive boosting properties for those who are struggling with studying or work.
 However, with every ‘high’, there follows a low.
-This can lead to a vicious cycle of taking Adderall just to avoid a comedown.
+This can lead to a vicious cycle of taking Adderall to avoid a comedown.

-Whilst stimulant drugs aren’t typically known for their physically addictive properties.
-Psychologically a person can become dependent on them.
-Furthermore, with repeated abuse of Adderall, the brain starts to change, leading to a full-blown addiction, whereby the element of ‘choice’ is removed.
+Whilst stimulant drugs aren’t typically known for their physically addictive properties, psychologically, a person can become dependent on them.
+Furthermore, with repeated abuse of Adderall, the brain starts to change, and this can lead to a full-blown addiction, whereby the element of ‘choice’ is removed.

-People with ADHD experience hyperactivity, impulsivity, and inattention in varying degrees.
+People with ADHD experience hyperactivity, impulsivity, and inattention in varying degrees 1

-Prescription stimulants, such as Adderall, can also treat conditions like ADD (Attention Deficit Disorder) and narcolepsy.
+Prescription stimulants, such as Adderall, can also be used to treat conditions such as ADD (Attention Deficit Disorder) and narcolepsy.

 Originally, Adderall was marketed as a weight-loss drug under the brand name Obetrol.
 However, due to concerns regarding its side effects and efficiency, Obetrol was withdrawn and is no longer prescribed.